 History of Sarawak Laksa

-Sarawak laksa originated in the Malaysian state of Sarawak, where it became one of the region’s most recognizable noodle dishes.
-The dish reflects Chinese and Malay culinary influences, combining noodle soups with spice pastes and coconut milk.
+Sarawak laksa originated in the Malaysian state of Sarawak and became one of the region’s best known noodle dishes.
+It reflects a mix of Chinese and Malay influences, combining noodle soup traditions with spice pastes and coconut milk.